Isabel Roberts House (Frank Lloyd Wright, 1908, remodel 1955)

 J. Kibben Ingalls House (Frank Lloyd Wright, 1909)

 The interior oak trim, built-in cabinet work, copper light fixtures and art glass windows represent a mature refinement of the Prairie style design.

 Oscar B. Balch House (Frank Lloyd Wright, 1911)

-Prairie elements combine with the innovations of Wright’s later career in this transitional work.
+A noteworthy transitional work, this residence marries Prairie elements with the innovations of Wright’s later career.

 An architectural laboratory for Wright's experiments with space.

 One of Wright’s most sophisticated accomplishments, declaring a new era of innovation in modern architecture.